happypeter/githome/wiki.md

+## style

+- warm color is great https://youtu.be/9By4mh34Rvg?t=154

 ## Design Goals

 - try to build everything modular/portable/usable as possible, cause I don't know when the gov will take down the whole village